-Whenever any candidate for an examination has not satisfied course requirements or other requirements laid down in Ordinances and regulations (see Ordinance 7.3 section 6), the Dean concerned shall notify the Examinations Office that this candidate's script may not be marked.
+Whenever any candidate for an examination has not satisfied course requirements or other requirements laid down in Ordinances and regulations (see Ordinance 7.3.6), the Associate Dean (Education and the Student Experience), or their nominee, shall notify the Examinations Office that this candidate's script may not be marked.

 - Responsibility of Members of Academic Staff during the Examination Period

-The School Examination Officer (or an authorised deputy) must be available during the whole of the examination period in case of queries, and must inform the Examinations Office of all relevant telephone numbers.
+The nominee(s) of the Associate Dean (Education and the Student Experience) must be available during the whole of the examination period in case of queries, and must inform the Examinations Office of all relevant telephone numbers.
 He/she must remain on campus until each day's examinations have been concluded, including those held on Saturdays.
-School Examination Officers must obtain names and telephone numbers of all paper authors and ensure that they are on campus when their papers are being sat, including Saturdays.
+The nominee(s) of the Associate Dean (Education and the Student Experience) must obtain names and telephone numbers of all paper authors and ensure that they are on campus when their papers are being sat, including Saturdays.

 - Conduct of Examinations Organised Centrally

-The Examinations Office will appoint exam invigilators for each examination room and issue instructions to them.
+The Examinations, Awards and Graduation team will appoint exam invigilators for each examination room and issue instructions to them.

-Deans or tutors must refer any students with additional examination requirements to one of the three Education Support Services (Dyslexia Services, Enabling Services and the Counselling Service) for screening and review.
-The Education Support service concerned will provide up-to-date information via Banner of any specific arrangement to be made for the student.
-No special arrangements will be made unless the Examinations Office is so informed by the given deadline of end of University Teaching week 10 for arrangements for the semester 1 examinations, and end of University teaching week 22 for semester 2 examination arrangements.
+The nominee(s) of the Associate Dean (Education and the Student Experience) must refer any students with additional examination requirements to Enabling Services for screening and review.
+Enabling Services will provide up-to-date information via Banner of any specific arrangement to be made for the student.
+No special arrangements will be made unless the nominee of the Associate Dean (Education and the Student Experience) is so informed by the given deadline of end of University Teaching week 10 for arrangements for the semester 1 examinations, and end of University teaching week 22 for semester 2 examination arrangements.
 Teaching weeks are as laid down in the University Almanac.

 Candidates may use calculators in the examination room only as specified by the University and as permitted by the rubric of individual examination papers.
-All students must now use the University-approved calculator, Casio FX85, stamped with the University logo (please note that the old dolphin logo will also be acceptable).
+All students must now use the University-approved calculator, stamped with the University logo (please note that the old dolphin logo will also be acceptable).
 Calculators without the logo will not be accepted.
-Calculators may only be purchased from the Student Union Shop at Highfield; Ocean and Earth Sciences students should contact their School Office direct.
-Calculators must be as bought and show only 3 modes; any that are found to have been tampered with to enable more modes will be confiscated and a report made to the Head of School.
+Calculators may only be purchased from the Student Union Shop at Highfield; Ocean and Earth Sciences students should contact their Faculty Student Office directly.
+Calculators must be as bought and show only 3 modes; any that are found to have been tampered with to enable more modes will be confiscated and a report made to the Dean.